mrjackyliang/homebridge-adt-pulse/README.md

 2. Supported versions are `19.0.0-89` and `20.0.0-221`.
 If this plugin does not support either version, a warning will appear in the logs.
 Please [submit an issue](https://github.com/mrjackyliang/homebridge-adt-pulse/issues/new/choose) to let me know!

 ## Credits and Appreciation
-If you would like to show your appreciation for its continued development, you can optionally become my supporter on [GitHub Sponsors](https://github.com/sponsors/mrjackyliang) or [Patreon](https://www.patreon.com/mrjackyliang)!
+If you would like to show your appreciation for its continued development, you can optionally become my supporter on [GitHub Sponsors](https://github.com/sponsors/mrjackyliang)!

 Also, thank you to [@kevinmkickey](https://github.com/kevinmhickey) for providing the [ADT Pulse script](https://github.com/kevinmhickey/adt-pulse).